-If you don't have your copy of the Provider Directory, you can request a copy from Customer Service (phone numbers are printed on the back cover of this booklet).
+If you don't have the Provider and Pharmacy Directory, you can request a copy from Customer Service (phone numbers are printed on the back cover of this booklet).
 You may ask Customer Service for more information about our network providers, including their qualifications.
-You can also see the Provider Directory at www.SeniorCarePlus.com, or download it from this website.
-Both Customer Service and the website can give you the most up-to-date information about changes in our network providers.
+At any time, you can call Customer Service to get up-to-date information about changes in the pharmacy network.
+You can also see the Provider and Pharmacy Directory at www.SeniorCarePlus.com, or download it from this website.